-Precision optical components such as lenses or mirrors are almost always provided with an optical coating.
-The applied layers have different effects, such as the enhancement of transmission of certain wavelengths or the reduction of reflection.
-However, an optical coating is not only used in optics and technology sectors, but also in everyday objects such as glasses, displays or on window panes to reduce energy losses.
+To further increase the performance of optical components such as mirrors and lenses they commonly are treated with an optical coating.
+The applied layers have various properties such as reduction of reflections (anti-reflection) for certain wavelengths.
+The amount, thickness and difference of the refractive indices (optical density) of each layer significantly influence the optical properties of a layered coating.
+However, an optical coating is not only used in professional optics or technology sectors, but also in everyday objects such as glasses, displays or on windowpanes.

 What is an optical coating?

-Coating is the process by which a material is applied as a thin, firmly adhering layer to a base material.
-In optical industry, dielectric and metallic materials are used for this purpose.
-An optical coating can control different properties of light by optical interference.
+Coating refers to the process in which a material is applied as a thin, firmly adhering layer to a base material (substrate), for example glass.
+In the optical industry, dielectric materials and metals are primarily used for this purpose.
+An optical coating can change the properties of light passing through an optical component by selectively using the inherent properties of the materials used.
 This includes influencing the degree of reflection, transmission and polarization as well as the change in phase of the light.
-The behavior of an optical coating depends on the number and thickness as well as the difference in refractive index between the single layers.

 Thin films with great effect – coating possibilities